 Which compounds in sunscreen should I be concerned about?
 Which sunscreens seem to be safest?

 Scientists have discovered at least two different compounds in sunscreen that are carcinogens — benzene and benzophenone.
-Interestingly, neither of these compounds appear on product labels: They may be introduced during product manufacture and/or are created by chemical reactions with the sunscreen itself, with more produced over the life of the product!
+Neither of these compounds appear on product labels but may be introduced during product manufacture and/or created by chemical reactions with the sunscreen itself, with more produced over the life of the product!

 We have compiled a list of sunscreens (and after-sun products) that have been found to contain benzene, including several that have been recalled by their manufacturers for this reason.
 For details, see our article "Which sunscreens and after-sun products are contaminated with benzene and which are not?"

 Avoiding benzophenone and problematic ingredient combinations: